 Each year, the Office audits selected ministry or agency programs and activities, with the major ones generally audited every five to seven years.
 In deciding which areas to audit, the Office considers such factors as the results of previous audits, the total revenues or expenditures at risk, the impact of the program or activity on the public and the costs of performing the audit in relation to the benefits.

-Results of these value-for-money audits are published in the Auditor General’s Annual Report, and usually get a great deal of attention from media and the public attention.
+Results of these performance audits are published in the Auditor General’s Annual Report, and usually get a great deal of attention from media and the public attention.

-The expanded mandate also allows the Office to conduct value-for-money audits of Crown-controlled corporations, such as the new hydro companies that began operating in 1999 after the restructuring of Ontario Hydro.
+The expanded mandate also allows the Office to conduct performance audits of Crown-controlled corporations, such as the new hydro companies that began operating in 1999 after the restructuring of Ontario Hydro.

 Our Office oversees and reports on the operation of the Environmental Bill of Rights, 1993.
 We may also report on the government’s progress on energy conservation, greenhouse gas emissions reduction or other environmental issues that the Auditor General considers appropriate.